 3. Paid Time Off (PTO)

-Among the common fringe benefits we also have PTO.
-It encompasses vacation days, sick leave, and personal days that employees can use while still receiving their regular pay.
-Some companies like Meditopia offer unlimited PTO, while others have a fixed number of days allocated per year.
+Paid Time Off (PTO) includes vacation days, sick leave, and personal days that employees can take while still receiving their regular pay.
+Some companies like Meditopia offer unlimited PTO, while others provide a fixed number of days per year.

 4. Bonuses

-Bonuses are additional financial rewards given to employees based on performance, company profits, or achieving specific targets.
-They can be distributed annually, quarterly, or as one-time payments.
+Bonuses are financial rewards given to employees based on performance, company profits, or achieving specific targets.
+They can be annual, quarterly, or one-time payments and serve as incentives to align employees’ efforts with business goals.

 5. Employee Discounts